pitigalakrp/pitigalakrp/README.md

-Hi there, I'm Pulasthi Aberathne👋
+Hi there, I'm Ravindu Panthaka👋

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning in High school